snoopycrimecop/ome-documentation/omero/sysadmins/unix/install-web/walkthrough/omeroweb-install-rockylinux9-ice3.6.rst

     systemctl start nginx

 For production servers you may need to add additional directives to the configuration file, for example to enable `HTTPS <https://nginx.org/en/docs/http/configuring_https_servers.html>`_.
-As an alternative to manually modifying the generated file you can generate a minimal configuration and include this in your own manually created NGINX file, such as :file:`/etc/nginx/conf.d/omero-web.conf`:
+As an alternative to manually modifying the generated file you can generate a minimal configuration and include this in your own manually created NGINX file, such as :file:`/etc/nginx/conf.d/omero-web.conf` (Run as the omero-web system user):

     ::